Best travel time Tayrona National Park

 The service of Kantawa Eco Spa Hotel was excellent.
 For example, through the convenient app service, we could ask for the jacuzzi to be prepared.
 We could also ask for other things, such as extra towels.
 When my travel companion was not feeling well, we could even place an order for medicine.
 Normally the droguerias have a delivery service, but they did not deliver at the hotel.
 Therefore, someone went to pick up the medicine for us!
 This service was very affordable and cost COP20,000/$5.
 When I realized after leaving the hotel that I had left my bikini on the terrace, César even arranged for the bikini to be delivered to our hotel in Santa Marta.
 Again, we paid only COP20,000 for this!

 During our stay (in the rainy season), there were heavy rainstorms from about 3 in the afternoon, with thunderstorms.
-This also caused the power to go out a few times, but fortunately Kantawa Eco Spa hotel has a generator, which was quickly switched to.
-As a result, we just had electricity and wifi!
+This also caused the power to go out a few times, but fortunately Kantawa Eco Spa hotel has a generator, which was quickly switched on.
+As a result, we still had electricity and wifi!

 #ColombiaMyWay Tips